 As America becomes more diverse, our election infrastructure must amend to accommodate everyone.
 Regardless of politics, our duty is to service each registered voter the same.
 This includes providing solutions for those who require language assistance and translation.

 The Help America Vote Act of 2002 was a huge first step towards accessibility in elections.
 In 2019, what measures are we taking to ensure inclusive, universal elections?
 What resources do we apply to protect the registration and voting experience of non-English speaking, hard of hearing, or voters with limited English proficiency?
 Are we doing enough?
 Probably not.

 Here’s the good news.
 Your next election is just around the corner!
 From recruiting multilingual poll workers, providing translation materials such as glossaries and keywords for poll workers and officials, increasing voter assistance qualifications, engaging local language communities and advocacy groups, attending and offering resources during naturalization ceremonies, introducing multilingual signs and registration information, and embracing new Election Day technologies such as Multilingual Virtual Pollworker, we can still make a difference and reaffirm that every vote matters.

 Inclusion Solutions offers a variety of accessibility products including the universal, inclusive Franklin Voting Booth and ADA-compliant BallotCall Alert System.
-For more information regarding Multilingual Virtual Pollworker, contact James Young, former Director of Elections of Louisville, KY, at email@example.com or 502.249.3916.
+For more information about accommodating multilingual voters with the Multilingual Virtual Pollworker, contact James Young, former Director of Elections of Louisville, KY, at firstname.lastname@example.org or 502.249.3916.